-Many previous empirical studies have concentrated on the role of human capital investment and its relationship with variations such as production and economic growth.
+Many previous empirical studies have concentrated on the role of human capital investment and its relationship with production and economic growth.
 This is demonstrated by long-term sustainable growth and development across countries, as it is largely driven by the productivity of growth itself (Amir et al., 2015).

-The perspective of the workforce and the industrial sector plays an important role in a\the household's economy.
+The perspective of the workforce and the industrial sector plays an important role in a household's economy.
 The neo-classical framework is the first area to include gender in employment.
-It is aA basic model that does not challenge without challenging theoretical foundations and it is simply a matter of dealing with the accurate analysis of the observed reality.
-From the theory of supply and demand-economy, labor shows that economic activity is most supported and attractive based on overall compensation.
+It is a basic model that does not challenge theoretical foundations and is simply a matter of dealing with the accurate analysis of the observed reality.
+From the theory of supply and demand, labor shows that economic activity is most supported and attractive based on overall compensation.
 Job search theory has been in development since the 1960s.
 Basically, this theory predicts the behavior of job seekers who are unemployed and are faced with the problem of the cost of living to obtain information about possible wages for them (Guarino et al., 2006).